inbelic/wavelet_fm/README.md

 ## Official Instance and Self Hosting

 My "official" instance of WaveletFM is hosted by [fly.io](https://fly.io/).
-Feel free to [join the community] (https://waveletfm.fly.dev/)!
+Feel free to [join the community](https://waveletfm.fly.dev/)!
 Otherwise, this repository is open-sourced to allow self-hosting.
 All hosting related artifacts are not included.
 It will also be required to generate your own [Spotify WebAPI](https://developer.spotify.com/documentation/web-api) client credentials (and other credentials when they are implemented) and store them in your environment variables.

 ### Latency